Skip to content

 We visited in June 2025 after researching family attractions in Chania.
 On the day we arrived just before 11am when the slides open (the pools open at 10am).
 We were surprised by how quiet it was, plenty of free loungers by the toddler splash area, which is ideal when you’re juggling bags and small kids.
 The toddler zone had mini slides, animal fountains, and even a shaded section for those midday rays.

 Food was better than expected, with snack bars and cafés dotted around serving everything from nuggets and chips to fresh Greek salads and souvlaki wraps.
 Prices were fair for a theme park, and we found a nice shaded spot near the main café.
-They even had cocktails (which looked very tempting… but I’m currently pregnant, so I gave them a miss!).
+They even had cocktails (which looked very tempting… but I was pregnant at the time, so I gave them a miss!).

 Changing rooms, toilets, and showers were clean and easy to access.
 The lockers were a nice touch too, especially with a waterproof wristband to keep things simple.